 This waterfall lies at the bottom of the Cerro Chato dormant crater and drops about 75 meters into a bright emerald pool.

 Downstream, there is a lovely pool that is much calmer if you want to stick your feet in.
 It’s not deep enough to go swimming but it’s a nice place to cool off and rest a bit after the walk down.

 This 3 km hike was also fairly easy and at the viewpoint, you get a good view of both the volcano and lake and you can see the lava rocks that have fallen.
-It was kind of cloudy but I bet on a nice clear day, the views on both sides must have been stunning.
+It was the perfect distance for a moderate hike through the rain forest!

 The Baldi Hot Springs

 It got a bit chilly when we headed back and all I could think about was how good the hot springs were going to feel.
 Yeison and I got dropped off at Baldi hot springs, the largest hot spring facility in Arenal with 3 waterslides!